Happy 50th 'SNL!' Here's a look back at the show's very first cast

 When he wasn’t bleeding out as Julia Child or declaring, “Jane, you ignorant slut!” on “Weekend Update,” Aykroyd swagged with Steve Martin as one of two wild and crazy guys, and led the Conehead family as patriarch Beldar.

-And he lent so much more to “SNL” before leaving in 1979, including as half of The Blues Brothers and impersonations of talk show host Tom Snyder, Rod Serling and two presidents: Nixon and Carter.
+He lent so much more to “SNL” before leaving in 1979, including his half of The Blues Brothers and impersonations of talk show host Tom Snyder, Rod Serling and two presidents: Nixon and Carter.

 With Belushi, his close friend, and backed by legit players, the bluesy and soulful brothers caught on as a band.
 They played gigs and released a multimillion-selling album, “Briefcase Full of Blues.”

-In 1985, Aykroyd co-wrote and starred with Chase in “Spies Like Us,” directed by Landis.
-Aykroyd earned a supporting actor Oscar nomination for 1989's “Driving Miss Daisy."

-The ‘90s weren’t so kind.
-There were many flops, including his directorial debut in 1991, “Nothing but Trouble” starring Demi Moore, Chase, John Candy and Aykroyd with a grisly prosthetic face.
-A bright spot was the acclaimed “Grosse Pointe Blank,” in which he played a rival hitman to star John Cusack.

-With Hard Rock Cafe co-founder Isaac Tigrett, Aykroyd co-founded House of Blues, a chain of live music halls and restaurants that became a division of Live Nation in 2006.
+With Hard Rock Cafe co-founder Isaac Tigrett, Aykroyd co-founded House of Blues, a chain of live music halls and restaurants.

 Jane Curtin